jmrudacity/hello-world/README.md

 # hello-world
 My first repository
 This is my first GitHub editing session.
-Now for all futer posterity!
+Now for all future posterity!